kirchners-manta/peacemaker4/README.md

 QCE theory applies statistical mechanics to quantum-chemically optimized clusters to obtain the partition function of the system and any quantity that can be derived therefrom.
 Peacemaker works with pure substances and multicomponent mixtures.

+## Where to find the Documentation
+You can either read the [online documentation](https://kirchners-mantapeacemaker4.readthedocs.io/en/latest/index.html) or download the [manual](manual_pm4/manual.pdf) in PDF format.

 ## Compiling Peacemaker
 Before compiling Peacemaker, make sure that the following dependencies are installed: